kongxia114/Amulet-Map-Editor/README.md

 See instructions on [amuletmc.com](https://www.amuletmc.com/installing-from-source)

 ## Running with Docker (Linux)

 The Docker image runs on any Linux distro with Docker support.\
 To run the Docker image, clone this repository and run `rundocker.sh`.\
 Compatibility with wayland is done through xwayland for x11 support.

 ## Legacy builds

-Old versions (prior to 0.10.45) can be found on our [releases page](https://github.com/Amulet-Team/Amulet-Map-Editor/releases).
+Old versions (prior to 0.10.45) can be found on the [official releases page](https://github.com/Amulet-Team/Amulet-Map-Editor/releases).

 Extract the contained folder to a location on your computer and run `amulet_app.exe`.